William Burns Glynn

 From a young age he was interested in mathematics, as well as French, Latin and ancient Greek.
-Apart from studying his mother tongue English, he also studied Quechua and Spanish.
+Apart from studying his mother tongue English, he also studied and he spoke Quechua and Spanish.
 He was Honorary President of the Greater Academy of the Quechua Language, Cusco, Peru.

 During World War II he was a communications expert in the Royal Signal Corps and participated in the invasion of Europe.
 He also provided important services in Lebanon and Palestine.

 He worked professionally in India.
 He arrived in Peru in 1956 and became fascinated by the country, interested in the dazzling textile art of the ancient Peruvians and in the Quipus.